 International Women’s Day

-First organized by socialist organizations within the U.S. and Europe, the United Nations adopted it as an official day of recognition in 1977.
-The purpose of the day is to reflect on and celebrate the various accomplishments of women worldwide and to advocate for gender equality in all areas.
-The UN has designated this year’s theme as ”think equal, build smart, innovate for change,” with a specific focus on the areas of social protection systems, access to public services and sustainable infrastructure.
+First organized by socialist organizations within the U.S. and Europe, the United Nations adopted International Women’s Day as an official day of recognition in 1977.
+The purpose of the day is to reflect on and celebrate the various accomplishments of women-identified people worldwide and to advocate for gender equality in all areas. #InternationalWomensDay

 Daylight Saving Time Begins

 If you live in the U.S., “spring forward” at 2 a.m. today.
 Losing an hour of sleep is no fun, but the tradeoff of increased daylight hours is worth it.
 Daylight Saving Time has been used throughout the history of this country (supposedly Ben Franklin introduced the concept, albeit as a joke), but it didn’t become law until 1966.
 Heads up: for folks in Arizona, Hawaii, Puerto Rico, the USVI or certain U.S. territories, there’s no need to check the clocks — these areas have formally opted out of Daylight Saving Time.
 Time change affecting your sleep patterns?
 Here are some tips to get back on track.